-A third (33%) of respondents stated that they do without if they do not have enough money to cover an unavoidable expense, whilst the same number (33%) indicated that they make cutbacks elsewhere in their budget (Figure 6).
-Nearly three in ten (27%) stated that they use a credit card to cover an unavoidable expense if they do not have the money, 23% stated that they postpone the expense until they know they will have the money, 17% stated that they borrow money from family or friends, whilst 12% stated that they go into their overdraft.
+Nearly two in five (37%) respondents stated that they do without if they do not have enough money to cover an unavoidable expense, three in ten (30%) stated that they make cutbacks elsewhere in their budget, whilst a similar number (29%) said that they use a credit card (Figure 6).
+Around a quarter (26%) stated that they postpone the expense until they know they will have the money, 19% stated that they borrow money from family or friends, whilst 12% stated that they go into their overdraft.

-Respondents were less likely to have indicated that they do the following to cover an unavoidable expense if they do not have the money: use a loan from a bank or credit union (6%), dip into their savings (3%), get an advance on their wages (2%), borrow from a payday lender (1%), borrow from a local unapproved or unauthorised lender (1%) or use a pawnbroker or cash converter (1%).
+Respondents were less likely to have indicated that they do the following to cover an unavoidable expense if they do not have the money: use a loan from a bank or credit union (8%); get an advance on their wages (2%); borrow from a payday lender (1%); borrow from a local unapproved or unauthorised lender (1%); use a pawnbroker or cash converter (1%).

-Around one in twenty (6%) respondents stated that, if they do not have enough money to cover an unavoidable expense, they miss the payment.
+Around one in 20 (5%) respondents stated that if they do not have enough money to cover an unavoidable expense then they miss the payment.